 The University maintains students' educational records in accordance with the Family Educational Rights and Privacy Act of 1974 as amended (Buckley Amendment).
 Records of students are not released without their consent, except for that information that the institution classifies as Public Directory Information.
 Public Directory Information may be given to any inquirer.
-Bowie State University designates the following as Public Directory Information: Student's name, address, telephone listing, major field of study, date of birth, participation in officially recognized activities and sports, weight, and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent and/or previous educational agency or institution attended.
+Bowie State University designates the following as Public Directory Information: Student's name, address, telephone listing, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees, and awards received, and most recently and/or previous educational agency or institution attended.